Women in Science and Engineering (WISE) Program

 Willie Hobbs Moore Awards

-Nominate outstanding advocates for diversity, equity, and inclusion in STEM for one of the three awards celebrating the accomplishments of Willie Hobbs Moore, the first African American woman at Michigan to earn a BS and MS in Electrical Engineering and the first African American woman in the country to earn a PhD in physics.
+UM WISE honors outstanding advocates for diversity, equity, and inclusion in STEM with three awards celebrating the accomplishments of Willie Hobbs Moore, the first African American woman at Michigan to earn a BS and MS in Electrical Engineering and the first African American woman in the country to earn a PhD in physics.

 We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
 To do this, WISE needs your support.